The Best Cleaning Products to Keep Your Home Spotless

-Sqwishful Pop Up Sponges, $6 for three, squishful.com
+Shop Now: Sqwishful Pop Up Sponges, $6, shop.design-milk.com.

 You can make your own natural window cleaner should you choose to do so.
 If you're looking to spot clean a piece of glass inside your home, choose a natural product that is highly concentrated so you don't power through bottles of conventional glass cleaner.
 This product is unscented and is free of any toxic chemicals.

-The Laundress Glass & Mirror Cleaner, $12 for 16 ounces, t
+Shop Now: The Laundress Glass & Mirror Cleaner, $12 for 16 ounces, thelaundress.com.

 Sometimes, no matter how hard you scrub, a traditional sponge isn't going to cut it.
 Martha's extra-durable dishwashing tool features a brush head that also doubles as a soap dispenser, so you can pump extra cleaning power directly onto the dish when necessary.

-Martha Stewart Collection Soap Dispensing Brush, $20, macys.com
+Shop Now: Martha Stewart Collection Soap Dispensing Brush, $20, macys.com.

 Cleaning your glassware and reusable water bottles can be more challenging than you think—and that's mostly due to their unique shapes.
 A bottlebrush is designed to spread soap to every nook and cranny, whether you're cleaning a wine decanter or your trusty hiking water bottle.